-*** Please note that we require a informed consent from your Veterinarian for any rehabilitation programs, or for rec swims with dogs with any orthopedic or neurological disorder.
+*** Please note that we require a informed consent from your Veterinarian for any rehabilitation programs, for dogs with any orthopedic or neurological disorder.
 This is to ensure safety for your dog***

 *** we require 48 hours notice for all appointment cancellations.
 Missed appointments will be charged the regular service fee on your next visit.****